shidel/FDI/README.md

                     installed.
 Also, if you set FERROR, it will be displayed as an error message when installer aborts.

+        FDINS000    Debugging batch file.
+When FDEBUG=y, this will display the current environment variables then wait.
+Otherwise, it does nothing.

+        FDINS100    Reserved.

-        FDINS100    Creates a backup folder of OS and CONFIG files if OBAK is set to "y".
+        FDINS200    Creates a backup folder of OS and CONFIG files if OBAK is set to "y".
 If it is "z" then a zip archive is created and stored in C:\FDBACKUP\ directory.
 If "n", then does nothing.

-        FDINS200    Transfers system files if OSYS is "y".
+        FDINS300    Transfers system files if OSYS is "y".

 ### Other batch files.